File(s) not publicly available

 Reason: Original data belongs to third party author yet to publish raw data

-This metadata is associated with an environmental raster layer describing the longest number of consecutive days with <1mm rainfall across Australia (further description below).
+This metadata is associated with an environmental raster layer describing the 5th percentile of minimum temperatures across Australia (further description below).
 The layer was created by Alejandra Morán-Ordóñez in 2015 as part of a project on modelling species responses to extreme weather.
 A paper associated with this project is currently in press & this metadata will be updated to reflect the availability of the original data when the article is published.

 From Morán-Ordóñez, A., Briscoe, N. J., & Wintle, B. A. (2017).
 Modelling species responses to extreme weather provides new insights into constraints on range and likely climate change impacts for Australian mammals.
 Ecography.